 Preventing Amputation Injuries

 OSHA has provisions in place that are supposed to keep workers from severe injury due to amputation at a factory or industrial location.
-If workers get proper training, it will help to minimize the risk of an amputation.
-As well, administrative controls can help to further protect workers and machine safeguarding can improve a worker's safety.
-Guards provide a physical barrier between the worker and the dangerous machines, nd should be installed when possible.
+If workers get proper training, it will help to minimize the risk of amputation.
+As well, administrative controls can help to protect workers further, and machine safeguarding can improve a worker's safety.
+Guards provide a physical barrier between the worker and the dangerous machines and should be installed when possible.
 The guards should be secure and strong, and workers should not be able to bypass, remove, or tamper with them.
 Guards should not obstruct the operator's view, and they should not hamper an employee's work.

 Preventing Back Injuries

-There are several things that can be done to help avoid workplace back injuries:
+Several things can be done to help avoid workplace back injuries:

 - Provide workers with safety or protective equipment such as back support